-After Lombardi’s, Andrew consulted on several pizza projects, but his heart wasn’t in it and he retired from the pizza business.
+After Lombardi’s, Andrew consulted on several food projects, but his heart wasn’t in it and entered into self-imposed exile from pizza.
 Over the next few years, Andrew learned the art of cheese making, tomato growing and canning and artisanal butchering, if for nothing other than personal satisfaction.
-He spent several years in Colombia, South America involved in an Internet-based business.

 In 2013, Andrew decided to test the waters to see if he wanted to get back into the pizza game.
 A unique opportunity to introduce the New York slice to Malaysia presented itself and Andrew grabbed it.
 Andrew spent three years in Asia, building Mikey’s New York Pizza from the ground up.
 After opening 3 successful locations, Andrew returned to New York in early 2017 to gauge the New York market.